WinbertZhang/MusescoreToPDF/README.md

 DISCLAIMER: We are not responsible for any legal issues regarding users of our software

 ## MacOS
-If you are using macOS, you may want to look at the version of chrome that you're using, and download the appropriate selenium driver [here](https://chromedriver.chromium.org/downloads).
+If you are using macOS, you may want to look at the version of chrome that you're using by going to chrome settings `Command + ,` and `About Chrome` at the bottom.
+Download the appropriate selenium driver [here](https://chromedriver.chromium.org/downloads).
 Make sure to download the `_m1` version if you are running on ARM.

 After you extract the zip file, add it to your PATH:
 ```